1//===- DAGISelMatcherGen.cpp - Matcher generator --------------------------===//

 1057

-1058/// ConvertPatternToMatcher - Create the matcher for the specified pattern with
+1058/// Create the matcher for the specified pattern with the specified variant.

-1059/// the specified variant.
-If the variant number is invalid, this returns null.
+1059/// If the variant number is invalid, this returns an empty MatcherList.

 1061 unsigned Variant,